Formalizing contextuality in sequential scenarios: Discussion and conclusion

 To summarize, we have investigated sequential scenarios and their relation to non-contextuality.
 We first defined sequential scenarios and empirical behaviours, and subsequently we have looked at the definition of a HVM for sequential scenarios.
 We proposed some restrictions on this HVM that led to an equivalence with the notion of non-contextuality.
 Furthermore, we also proved that the non-contextual set is a polytope for any sequential scenarios, with a well-defined notion of contextual fraction.
 Finally, we propose a way to map any measurement scenario to a sequential scenario.

 Together this represents a powerful framework for considering non-classical behaviour in sequential scenarios.
 On the one hand we have a clear formal definition of the non-contextual polytope, which allows many tools to be applied, such as linear programming to certify the violation of an inequality given some experimental data \cite{abramsky2017ContextualFractionMeasure}.
-On the other hand, in Theorems 3 and 4 we have clear interpretation that violation would imply the statistics cannot be explained by HVMs that are both non-disturbing and outcome deterministic for Theorem 3, or HVMs that are both non-disturbing and outcome independent for Theorem 4.
+On the other hand, in Theorems~\ref{thm:ND-and-OD-are-NC} and~\ref{thm:ND-and-OI-are-NC} we have clear interpretation that violation would imply the statistics cannot be explained by HVMs that are both non-disturbing and outcome deterministic for Theorem~\ref{thm:ND-and-OD-are-NC}, or HVMs that are both non-disturbing and outcome independent for Theorem~\ref{thm:ND-and-OI-are-NC}.

-We leave open many avenues for future research in this work, amongst which, the relaxation determinism and no-disturbance, in the same spirit as~\cite{vallee2024Corrected}.
-We believe it is an interesting path since, as clearly pointed out in~\cite{guhne2010Compatibility}, the need for noise robust inequalities in sequential measurements is required to pursue realistic experiments.
+We leave open many avenues for future research in this work, amongst which, the relaxation determinism and no-disturbance, in the same spirit as~\cite{vallee2024CorrectedBellNoncontextuality}.
+We believe it is an interesting path since, as clearly pointed out in~\cite{guhne2010CompatibilityNoncontextualitySequential}, the need for noise robust inequalities in sequential scenarios is required to pursue realistic experiments.
 The hidden variable theory proposed in this work is a good starting point for such relaxations.

-Another line of research follows along the line of operational contextuality~\cite{spekkens2005Contextuality}, where one could see sequential measurements as a causal network~\cite{chaves2021CausalNetworksFreedom}, and see how that relates to operational contextuality.
+Another line of research follows along the line of operational contextuality~\cite{spekkens2005ContextualityPreparationsTransformations}, where one could see sequential instruments as a causal network~\cite{chaves2021CausalNetworksFreedom}, and see how that relates to operational contextuality.

-Finally, it is not clear to the authors, how the mapping proposed in Section~\ref{sec:meas-scen-to-seq} works for the quantum case, i.e., is any quantum behaviour in the sequential case mapped to a quantum behaviour in the Bell scenario ?
-This goes along the lines of compiled XOR games~\cite{catani2024ConnectingXORXOR,baroni2024QuantumBoundsCompiled}, but here the sequential scenario is defined differently, in particular related to what is called the \enquote{artificial constraints}.
-We strongly believe that the reverse mapping does not exist since there is a variety of instruments that are acting non-trivially on the state, however this is still to be proven, and finding what exact subset it matches is of interest on its own.
+Finally, it is not clear to the authors, how the mapping proposed in Section~\ref{sec:meas-scen-to-seq} works for the quantum case, i.e., is any quantum behaviour in the sequential case mapped to a quantum behaviour in the Bell scenario?
+This goes along the lines of compiled XOR games~\cite{catani2024ConnectingXORXOR,baroni2024QuantumBoundsCompiled}, and it is partially answered in~\cite{baroni2025QuantitativeQuantumSoundness}.
+We believe that the reverse mapping does not exist since there is a variety of instruments that are acting non-trivially on the state, however this is still to be proven, and finding what exact subset it matches is of interest on its own.